junglok/tem-docs/docs/apps/cryosparc.md

 ???+ note

-    For details about user interface and usage of CryoSPARC, refer to CryoSPARC's official document. [https://guide.cryosparc.com/application-guide-v4.0+/a-tour-of-the-cryosparc-interface](https://guide.cryosparc.com/application-guide-v4.0+/a-tour-of-the-cryosparc-interface)
+    For details on the CryoSPARC interface and usage, see CryoSPARC's official documentation: [https://guide.cryosparc.com/application-guide-v4.0+/a-tour-of-the-cryosparc-interface](https://guide.cryosparc.com/application-guide-v4.0+/a-tour-of-the-cryosparc-interface)

 ## Adjusting memory requirements of CryoSPARC jobs

-In order to increase or decrease memory requirement by adjusting `ram_gb_multiplier` variable defined in cluster submission script, please refer to the [https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/guide-configuring-custom-variables-for-cluster-job-submission-scripts](https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/guide-configuring-custom-variables-for-cluster-job-submission-scripts).
+To increase or decrease memory requirements by adjusting the `ram_gb_multiplier` variable defined in the cluster submission script, see [https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/guide-configuring-custom-variables-for-cluster-job-submission-scripts](https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/guide-configuring-custom-variables-for-cluster-job-submission-scripts).

-Generally, this custom variable can be configured at the CryoSPARC instance level, the target-lane level, and the job level.
+This custom variable can generally be configured at the CryoSPARC instance level, the target-lane level, or the job level.

 ## Tutorial on processing T20S

-Please refer to CryoSPARC's webpage for the tutorial on processing T20S : [https://guide.cryosparc.com/processing-data/get-started-with-cryosparc-introductory-tutorial](https://guide.cryosparc.com/processing-data/get-started-with-cryosparc-introductory-tutorial)
+See CryoSPARC's webpage for the T20S processing tutorial: [https://guide.cryosparc.com/processing-data/get-started-with-cryosparc-introductory-tutorial](https://guide.cryosparc.com/processing-data/get-started-with-cryosparc-introductory-tutorial)